By Sharon Duncan

 Can it be done?
 It certainly can.

 I looked at my friend with a wistful smile and said, “I would love to have a catch-up day.
 I’ll be working all day long as usual.”
 “Yeah, but you are blessed to have a job like that.
 I wish I had a way of helping out with some added income,” she replied.
-I was startled by her response.
-I did not consider myself particularly blessed with what I saw as a full schedule and no days off.
+Startled by her response, I did not consider myself particularly blessed with what I saw as a full schedule and no days off.
 Even Sundays were full with church and visiting family, and I had never liked the idea of using Sunday to clean or work on projects.

 Her words bounced around in my head as I left the coffee shop and drove home.
 I felt strangely convicted by her words as I contemplated the idea that I had been ungrateful in a situation that God had used to provide the best of both worlds for me and my family.
 I am my husband’s helpmeet, and just as couponing and frugal living are part of financial stewardship, this is another way I come alongside him to share the burden of providing for our family.